IBM-Bluemix-Docs/mass-data-migration/user-instructions.md

 The device accepts all standard power ranges.
 ![Power range](/images/PowerRating.png)

->*Note** To turn on the device, you must turn on the switch by the power plug.
+**Note** To turn on the device, you must turn on the switch by the power plug as shown

 ![Power On Off](/images/MDMSPowerOnOff.png)